Modifying Attitudes and Behaviors in Addiction Treatment

 A truly holistic approach to treatment will include a variety of complementary therapies that are used in conjunction with traditional behavioral therapies.
 Complementary therapies may include:

-- Art therapy, pet therapy, or music therapy – Helps you synthesize experiences in different ways as well as reduce stress and bolster coping skills
+- Art therapy or music therapy – Helps you synthesize experiences in different ways as well as reduce stress and bolster coping skills

 - Biofeedback – Trains you to reduce your body’s response to stress on command, such as lowering your heart rate and blood pressure, by engaging in activities like progressive relaxation or deep breathing